GuentherVIII/Final-Fantasy-VIII-Launcher/readme.txt

 VERSION HISTORY
 -----------------------------------------------------------------------------------------------------
+[ Version 1.4 ]
+- New maintainer (Günther).
+Thanks to Magix for all the work!
+- Instead of hooking blink video calls, every lock of backbuffer and frontbuffer scales the original down to 640x480 and hands the result to the game.
+This fixes end-of-video and slight battle transition glitches.
+- lines are drawn thicker in higher resolutions.
+- The 0.5 px offset of DirectX is compensated for - the game developers instead relied on nearest point sampling to cover the shift up.
+This fixes thin line glitches on high resolutions with scrolling backgrounds in some areas.
+- New option to slightly zoom in to eliminate the black bars at the top and bottom
+- New option to apply bilinear filtering to some textures
+- Made the window mode work and available as a runtime option
+- Made the UV coordinate compensation work for more blits

 [ Version 1.31 ]
 - New option "Stretch 4:3 Aspect Ratio" stretches the picture to the full screen width and height without maintaining original 4:3 picture aspect ratio.
 OPTION ONLY APPLIES TO NON-4:3 RESOLUTIONS.